-- Construction of an 18-storey building comprising a total of 9,562m gross floor area with a mix of land use activities including: - Level 1: 72 m of retail floorspace, 490 m of communal area for student accommodation, 102 bicycle parking spaces, loading and waste management facilities and ancillary services and facilities. - Upper levels: student accommodation providing a total of 411 beds, including ensuite rooms, studios and two-bedroom configurations, with indoor and outdoor communal spaces on Levels 2, 4 and 16 and additional indoor communal areas on Levels 2 and 4. - Hard and soft landscaping within the outdoor communal terraces on the roof-top of the podium level and Levels 4 and 16. - Public domain improvements including provision of a landscaped through-site link connecting William Lane to Margaret Street and associated improvements to the Regent Street and Margaret Street frontages, including awnings and footpath upgrades.
+- Construction of an 18-storey building comprising a total of 9,542 m2 gross floor area with a mix of land use activities including: - Level 1: 72 m2 of retail floorspace, 490 m2 of communal area for student accommodation, 102 bicycle parking spaces, loading and waste management facilities and ancillary services and facilities. - Upper levels: student accommodation providing a total of 409 beds, including ensuite rooms, studios and two-bedroom configurations, with indoor and outdoor communal spaces on Levels 2, 4 and 16 and additional indoor communal areas on Levels 2 and 4. - Hard and soft landscaping within the outdoor communal terraces on the roof-top of the podium level and Levels 4 and 16. - Public domain improvements including provision of a landscaped through-site link connecting William Lane to Margaret Street and associated improvements to the Regent Street and Margaret Street frontages, including awnings and footpath upgrades.

-The proposed development is classified as a State Significant Development.
 The site is located at Lot 10 in DP 1026349, zoned E - Business Zone - Commercial Core under SEPP (State Significant Sites) 2005, and is shown below:

-3 SEARs Requirements
+3 SEARs & City of Sydney Requirements